Around the World in 80 Days (2021 film): Production

 Director Samuel Tourneux and producers David Michel and Zoé Carrera Allaix first began discussing the project in 2016.
 The film was screened to distributors at Cannes Film Festival in May 2019 under the working title Around the World.
-Tourneux explained at Cannes that, while a 3D computer-animated film, he wanted to combine it with 2D visual effects, such as water and smoke, to give it a distinctive style from other animated films.
+Tourneux explained at Cannes that, while a 3D-CGI film, he wanted to combine it with 2D visual effects, such as water and smoke, to give it a distinctive style from other animated films.
 Tourneux also noted that he wanted to combine steampunk elements with an animal world built by animals, and as such the animals in the film have managed to build machines out of materials such as wood, leaves, shells, rocks and sand.

 Over 17,000 drawings were made for the storyboard, of which 9,300 were used in the final version.

 Release

 Around the World in 80 Days was released in France on 4 August 2021, and in the United Kingdom on 20 August.